ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 A> TODO: [Issue #56](https://github.com/ietf-wg-rpp/rpp-requirements/issues/56)

+**R6.4** RPP MUST support a mechanism for clients to receive messages for asynchronous events and other notifications, this MUST include a Poll mechanism as described in EPP RFC [@!5730].
+RPP MAY include additional improvements for handling asynchronous events and notifications, such as:

+- Allowing clients to subscribe to specific types of events.
+- Allowing clients to recieve multiple events or messages in a single request.
+- Allowing clients to use multiple concurrent readers.
+- Support for streaming events or messages to clients.

 # Discoverability

 **R7.1** RPP MAY include a bootstrap mechanism designed to allow clients to locate the network identifier for the RPP service of a registry operator, e.g. rpp.sidn.nl for the registry operator for the .nl ccTLD.